-The President's Delegation of Authority states the authority to approve injunction applications is delegated to WorkSafeBC's Head of Law and Policy.
+The President's Assignment of Authority states that injunction applications must be approved by WorkSafeBC's President/Chief Executive Officer.
 WorkSafeBC lawyers apply to the Court for the injunction.
 The Court then decides whether to grant an injunction.

 Applications Without Notice